BlockScope/blockscope/CampHog/posts/2018-04-29-block-scope.md

 ---
-title: What is block scope?
+title: What is a block scope?
 tags: naming, compsci
 ---
 What about that name?
 It could be taken to mean looking for boulders, problem